parashannon/Homewall/ReadMe.txt

 upload binary
  ps -aux | grep python
 to kill process
-use sh script to load onto arduino from sketch directory restart serial monitor with nohup python3 http_serial_homewall_monitor.py &
+use sh script to load onto arduino, use chmod +x on sh script if required from sketch directory restart serial monitor with nohup python3 http_serial_homewall_monitor.py &